 - Integral tripod adapter socket

-Oregon Observation binoculars are supplied in a soft carry case with rainguard, wide nylon strap and rubber objective lens covers.
+Oregon Observation binoculars are supplied in a soft carry case with rainguard, wide nylon strap and objective lens caps

 |Dimensions||H: 32.5cm x W: 23.5cm|

 |Linear Field of View (@ 1000m)||57 m|

 |Eye Relief||17 mm|

 Review by Kevinb

 Excellent binoculars great views of moon surface excellent service too came in a few days of ordering

 Review by Gillian Ide